rsmaller/subnettergui/README.md

 The binary will be dropped in the `build` folder under the name `subnettergui`.

+## Installing on Linux

+After building the project, an installer script named `install.sh` can be used to install the built binary like a normal application.

+Note that the install script will install Subnetter++ for all users.
+To undo this, run `uninstall.sh`.

 ## How To Use The Program

-Subnetter++ can be opened just like any other standalone executable program.
+Subnetter++ can be opened just like any other standalone executable program, either via the command line or a graphical interface.
+If it is installed with the install script, it should be available to open like any other Linux application.

 ### Subnet Calculator